COVID-19: travel health notice for all travellers

 Proof of health insurance may be:

 If you don’t have proof of health insurance or if the proof you present doesn’t satisfy the Cuban immigration authorities, you may have to obtain health insurance from a Cuban insurance company upon arrival.
-This insurance may not cover all treatments.
-Local authorities may also refuse you entry to the country.
+This insurance may have limited coverage.
+Local authorities may refuse your entry to the country.

 Canadian provincial health care coverage provides very limited coverage outside Canada.
 It won’t pay for medical bills up-front.
 It does not include air evacuation, and neither does Cuban health insurance.

-Cuban authorities won’t let you leave the country with outstanding medical bills.
+Cuban authorities won’t let you leave the country with outstanding medical bills, which are payable by credit card only.
 You will need to remain in Cuba until all debts are paid.

-Make sure you purchase the best health insurance you can afford and ensure the insurance includes medical evacuation and hospital stays.
+- Make sure you purchase the best health insurance you can afford

 Health screening

-You may be subjected to a medical examination when you enter or exit Cuba, or when reporting for domestic flights.
+You may be subjected to a medical screening or interrogation by public health authorities when you enter or exit Cuba, or when reporting for domestic flights.

 You may be subject to a mandatory quarantine for medical observation for up to 7 days if local authorities believe that: